Work With Us

 • The employee must obtain a 40-hour crisis counselor certification and submit it within 120 days.

-• The employee agrees to a probationary period of 90 days from the first day of working in their new position.
+• The employee agrees to a 90-day probationary period from the first day of working in their new position.
 After 90 days, the employee will receive a detailed evaluation of their progress.

 • Embrace the mission and commit to the values of RRC, including anti-oppression and anti-racism.